sw4/pk-slider/README.md

 name: \\ the name to use for the slider input form element (can also be set as attribute on original element)
 units: \\ the units postfix
 value: \\ the starting value (defaults to 0)
+disabled: \\ boolean, whether the toggle is disabled (can also be set as attribute on original element)
 min: \\ minimum value (defaults to 0)
 max: \\ maximum value (defaults to 100)
 tabindex: \\ tabindex value (can also be set as attribute on original element) - defaults to 0